-Papua New Guinea (PNG) is a tropical Island nation in the South Pacific.
+Papua New Guinea (PNG) is a tropical island nation in the South Pacific.
 It includes the eastern half of the Island of New Guinea and about 600 small Islands in the immediate vicinity.
 It is located north of Australia and just south of the equator.
-The country has a land mass a little bigger than California with a population estimated at around 7 million.
+The country has a landmass a little bigger than California with a population estimated at around 7 million.

 PNG is 80% rain forest and, being located within the “ring of fire,” boasts 67 active volcanoes.
-The majority of the population of PNG live without the modern elements of life, like electricity and running water.
+The majority of the population of PNG lives without the modern elements of life, like electricity and running water.
 Many still live in primitive tribal situations, and some parts of PNG have yet to be explored.
-The nation has over 800 active languages and dialects, demonstrating the intense tribal culture that still exist there.
+The nation has over 800 active languages and dialects, demonstrating the intense tribal culture that still exists there.
 It has been suggested that PNG is probably the last place on earth that cannibalism is still practiced in remote jungle tribes.

 Poverty is rampant in PNG.
 There is a huge gap between the wealthy and the poor.
 While the tribal people are poor they really don’t have anything to compare it with, having lived off sustenance farming and the jungle all of their lives.
 Their lives to us would seem like abject poverty, but they have all they need.
 The cities are a different story.
 Port Moresby, the capital, has 300,000 people with a 60% unemployment rate.
 This poverty can’t be offset by living off the jungle.